screw-hand/tampermonkey-user.js/share-tweet-copy/README.md

 - [ ] refactor: use `main` function, more emeerate configuration objects, and [template syntax](https://www.tampermonkey.net/documentation.php) as the need as we can.
 - [ ] repost tweet: add the `repost:` string with clipboard in begin.
 - [ ] replay tweet: add the `replay:` string with clipboard in begin.
+- [ ] perf: update cjk regx to use Unicode.
 - [ ] options: show mode => setting "how to display copy button", `always` / `hover`
 - [ ] options: copy mode => `text` / `image`
 - [ ] options: shortcuts => if web is `https://twitter.com/[userid]/status/*`, can use shortcuts to copy with notification.